 2 – GVPT 320 (or equivalent) **Applicants may propose taking this course in their senior year course plan (see Step 1 below)

 3 – Two additional quantitative methods courses that focus on data analysis in the social sciences.
 Courses that would apply include GVPT420, 421, 422, 424, and some sections of 429.
-Substitutions may be accepted with prior approval from the Director of the APAN program.
+Courses from other academic departments are also applicable if they include a strong quantitative focus.
+Questions about the applicability of any course can be discussed with the Director of the APAN program.

 Step 1: SUBMIT YOUR APPLICATION

 Standalone MS: Access Application here

 *In order to submit your application, you will need your transcripts and a statement of purpose telling us about your interest and plans for a degree in applied political analytics.
 A CV/Resume is accepted, but not required.
 The GRE is not required.

 *Be sure to select APAN in the list of programs in your application, and follow all Graduate School application guidelines.